honestcomrade/weather_station/README.md

-This is the initial commit for my weatherstation project.
+This is the initial commit for my weather_station project.

 Please check back for news and to check my progress.